 Best places to stay in Clearwater for sightseeing

 For travelers, the best places to stay in Clearwater sit around Clearwater Beach.
 The area is home to many of the city’s best hotels.
 Several of the top Clearwater points of interest are accessible from the beach area.
+If you want to dig into the area’s culture & arts scene, you can also stay around St. Petersburg.

 One of the area’s top value picks, these suites are a 5-minute walk from the beach.
 Guests will enjoy a free shuttle service and a heated outdoor pool to cool down in the sun.